The Farmer Calls For The Migrant.

 “Show me your papers.” and “Como te llamas?”

-In a poetic refrain, we feel the pain of Jesus, Maria y Jose,
+In this poetic refrain, we feel the pain, of Jesus, Maria y Jose,

 but they are invisible,

-to the picker of the apple or the peach
+to the buyer of the apple or the peach, those who carefully select from the shelves and bins

 of uptown grocers,